NIFT Admit Card 2025 To Be Out Soon At nift.ac.in, Check Details Here

 Step 6: Download and save the admit card for your exam day.

 On the NIFT 2025 admit card, candidates will find their name, application number, date of birth (DOB), exam centre details, category, course name, centre code, and other relevant information.
-Candidates must bring their admit card to the exam centre along with a valid ID proof for verification purposes.
+It is mandatory for candidates to bring their admit card to the exam centre along with a valid ID proof for verification purposes.

-According to the official schedule, NIFT 2025 will occur on February 9, 2025.
+According to the official schedule, NIFT 2025 will take place on February 9, 2025.
 The exam includes Computer Based Test (CBT) for GAT and Paper Based Test (PBT) for CAT.
 Candidates must bring their admission tickets to the examination hall for entry.